Beauty Breakdown: Sun Care & SPF — All The Product Recs, Tips & Expert Advice You Need

 As a refresher: An antioxidant is a molecule that neutralizes free radicals in the body.
 "Free radicals are harmful unstable molecules that can damage your cells or DNA," says board-certified dermatologist Zenovia Gabriel, M.D., FAAD.
 Free radicals are called "unstable" because they are missing an electron, and when they are unbalanced, they wreak havoc.
 And this is notable when talking about sun damage as UV rays trigger a cascade of free radicals that results in inflammation and oxidative stress.
 So as you can imagine, having a stock of free radical fighters at your skin's defense can help remedy this problem.

 Additionally, there are certain antioxidants that have been shown via research to have photoprotective qualities.
 For example, astaxanthin is able to enhance skin photoprotection from UV rays and promotes a healthy inflammatory response.
-Studies show astaxanthin delays the impacts of UV exposure, which means less painful bright red skin now and fewer wrinkles later.
-Another class of antioxidants to look for is resveratrol, which has been shown to help manage UV-induced skin damage.
+Studies show astaxanthin delays the impacts of UV exposure2, which means less painful bright red skin now and fewer wrinkles later.
+Another class of antioxidants to look for is resveratrol, which has been shown to help manage UV-induced skin damage3.

 Learn proper application methods.